W12Daniel/hello-world/README.md

 # hello-world
 Hi humans!
-I like chocolate ice cream.
+I like chocolate ice cream and the videogames :D.